 What is disaster ableism?

-• devalues disabled and marginalized people’s lives as disposable or burdensome;
+• Devalues disabled and other marginalized people’s lives as disposable and burdensome;

-• protects governments and corporations from accountability by blaming nature or disability;
+• Excuse governments and corporations from taking responsibility for causing disasters by blaming nature and disabled people’s inability to evacuate;